 Caroline has experience in a range of housing and property matters, including possession, injunction and disrepair claims.
 She has also issued claims on behalf of clients for breaches of the Equality Act, including racial and disability discrimination.
 She is also advising and representing some of those affected by the Grenfell Tower fire.

-- Wandsworth v NJ case no: B5/2012/3414 - Caroline acted for the homeless applicant who had fled serious domestic violence in another part of the UK and moved into a women's refuge in London.
-The Court of Appeal upheld the County Court decision that the local authority had erred by not issuing a further ‘minded to find’ decision to allow the applicant an opportunity to respond to their findings in relation to the risk of harm she faced in London.
+Wandsworth v NJ case no: B5/2012/3414: acting for the homeless applicant who had fled serious domestic violence in another part of the UK and moved into a women's refuge in London.
+The Court of Appeal upheld the county court decision that the local authority had erred by not issuing a further ‘minded to find’ decision to allow the applicant an opportunity to respond to their findings in relation to the risk of harm she faced in London.

-- Member of the Housing Law Practitioners Association
+Executive member of the Housing Law Practitioners Association since 2014